xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ### Deployer bot

-Now we want our bot to be responsible for building and uploading the result of each build to iTunes Connect and for creating a git tag with the built sources.
+Now we want our bot to be responsible for building and uploading the result of each build to iTunes Connect and for creating a git tag with the built time source code.
 We're going to use Fastlane to achieve this.

-Typically, we create an additional bot to upload the app IPA to iTunes Connect thats runs on demand or scheduled each weak.
+Typically, we create an additional bot to upload the app IPA to iTunes Connect thats runs on demand or scheduled weekly.

 ![Schedule](/images/remer-xcode-server/schedule-setup.png)